Hays Bald Eagles Searching For New Home After Winds Bring Down Tree & Nest

 “It’s still early in the season so there’s a chance they may be able to lay new eggs.
 They have to find and establish a new nest which is the biggest challenge,” Bonner said.

-The Audubon Society expects the bald eagles to remain in the area.
 They will either build a new nest or take over an existing nest.
 For example the bald eagle nest in Harmar was actually built by red-tailed hawks.

 Last year, the eagles successfully raised two eaglets, which hatched in March and fledged in June.
 A third egg was not viable and never hatched.